mwojnars/hypertag/README.md

-- **Fine-grained control** over rendering process is possible with a range of native _control blocks_ (for, while, if-elif-else, try-else) constituting a core part of Hypertag syntax, unlike in templating languages, where control structures are artificially overlaid on another language (HTML).
+- **Fine-grained control** over rendering process is possible with a range of native _control blocks_ (for, while, if-elif-else, try-else) constituting a core part of Hypertag syntax, unlike in templating languages, where control structures are artificially overlaid on top of another language (HTML).
 - **Modularity** in Hypertag is modeled after Python's: every script may import tags and variables from other scripts, from Python modules, and from the dynamic _context_ of script rendering;